-When the FileMaker Server setting Use SSL for database connections is selected, FileMaker Server uses secure connections to transmit data over HTTPS.
+When you import a custom SSL certificate, Database Server client connections use SSL; HTTP connections are routed to HTTPS.
+FileMaker Server uses secure connections to transmit data over HTTPS.

 - Interactive container data is downloaded over HTTPS. - The data is as secure as if the hosted solution were a local database, since no temporary cache files are created and the data is encrypted during transmission.